creinemann/usradioguy-_Basic_goestools_image/README.md

 Kernel version: 5.4, Goestools with basic configuration, and Spyserver

-To install, download the img file from my site at http://usradioguy.com/goestools/..., then, using Win32 Disk Imager or Balena Etcher write the image to a micro SD card of at least 32GB.
+To install, download the img file from my site at http://usradioguy.com/goestools/..., (the img file is about 16GB, far to large for a github repository)
+Then, using Win32 Disk Imager or Balena Etcher
+Write the image to a micro SD card of at least 32GB.

 Then, if you plan on using wifi, you will need to edite the wpa_supplicant.conf file and enter in your own WIFI name and password, example: